-Your doctor can easily diagnose whether you have low testosterone after performing a physical exam, assessing the results of various blood tests and reviewing your symptoms.
-If results show you have low testosterone levels, your physician may recommend other tests before suggesting a low testosterone treatment.
-For instance, they may request a bone density test (low-t can speed bone loss) to determine whether you need additional treatment for osteoporosis.
+During your appointment, your doctor or physician can easily diagnose whether you have low testosterone after performing a physical exam, assessing the results of various blood tests and reviewing your symptoms.
+If results show you have low testosterone levels, your physician may recommend other medical tests before suggesting a low testosterone treatment.
+For instance, your physician may request a bone density test (low t can speed bone loss) to determine whether you need additional medical treatment for osteoporosis.

 When low testosterone therapy is not recommended

-According to the Endocrine Society, men with certain health conditions and concerns should not consider testosterone supplementation.
+According to the Endocrine Society, men with certain health conditions and concerns should not consider testosterone supplementation or replacement treatment.
 These include men who have: